badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 Much better, but not quite perfect yet.

 ### Keyed blit
 Little DOOM guy has a bad case of black rectangle background.
 In the source image, those pixels all have the value `0x00000000`.
-To get rid of those pixels when blitting, we'll need a new blitter: a [color keying](https://en.wikipedia.org/wiki/Chroma_key) blitter.
+To get rid of those pixels when blitting, we'll need to implement a [color keying](https://en.wikipedia.org/wiki/Chroma_key) blitter.

 Before we write the source pixel color to the destination pixel, we check if it is equal to a color key we specify.
 If it is, we leave the destination pixel alone, and move on to the next pixel.
 That's it!